praveenv4k/indriya/README.md

-## ExPeriMot - Experimental Platform for Effective Human Robot Interaction based on Human Motion
+## Indriya - An experimental Platform for Human Robot Interaction based on Human Motions

 ### About